-“Over 200 years of closed borders makes the past 2.5 years seem like nothing, right?” ~ Alyse.
+“Over 200 years of closed borders makes 2.5 years seem like nothing, right?” ~ Alyse.

 With its sprawling bridge, sail-shaped building reflecting into the water, old brick warehouses, intricate Chinatown structures and harbour breeze, they say my hometown of Sydney, Australia is the most beautiful port city in the world.
 I’m a little biased, so I have to agree!

 While I discovered there are a few similarities between Sydney and Yokohama, I realised for a relatively compact city, Japan’s equivalent packs a MUCH larger punch.
-In my opinion, there are so many fun Yokohama attractions to enjoy that it leaves Sydney for dust.
+In my opinion, there are so many fun attractions in Yokohama to enjoy that it leaves Sydney for dust.

 Just 30 minutes from central Tokyo, beautiful Yokohama in Kanagawa Prefecture is certainly worth adding to your Japan itinerary.
 While most people visit as one of the day trips from Tokyo, I decided to dig deeper beneath the surface and discovered there is much more than meets the eye.
 It’s certainly worth spending a night, or even two.